In this Squirrly SEO plugin review, I’ll take you through its capabilities.

 With an SEO WordPress plugin, you will do yourself a significant favour, as you’ll automatically achieve a lot of SEO optimisation.

-Squirrly SEO helps with automatic schematic, keyword research, formatting your blog posts, and more.
+Squirrly SEO helps with automatic schematic, keyword research, blog post formatting, and more.

 - Perform keyword research inside the plugin with a decent depth.